Artyom099/social-network-express-mongo/README.md

 # Social-network API
-This is my pet project during study at it-incubator
+This is my pet project which describes endpoints for user interaction with a social network

 # Auth
 1. login